 Although we intend to scrutinize the management of a prospective target business when evaluating the desirability of effecting a business combination, we cannot assure you that our assessment of the target business' management will prove to be correct.
 In addition, we cannot assure you that the future management will have the necessary skills, qualifications or abilities to manage a public company.
 Furthermore, the future role of our officers and directors, if any, in the target business following a business combination cannot presently be stated with any certainty.
 While it is possible that some of our key personnel will remain associated in senior management or advisory positions with us following a business combination, it is unlikely that they will devote their full-time efforts to our affairs subsequent to a business combination.
 Moreover, they would only be able to remain with the company after the consummation of a business combination if they are able to negotiate employment or consulting agreements in connection with the business combination.
-Such negotiations would take place simultaneously with the negotiation of the business combination and could provide for them to receive compensation in the form of cash payments and/or our securities for services they would render to the company after the consummation of the business combination.
-While the personal and financial interests of our key personnel may influence their motivation in identifying and selecting a target business, their ability to remain with the company after the consummation of a business combination will not be the determining factor in our decision as to whether or not we will proceed with any potential business combination.
+Such negotiations would take place simultaneously with the negotiation of the business combination of the business combination of the business combination.
+Such negotiations would take place simultaneously with the company after the consummation of the business combination of the business combination of the business combination.
+Such negotiations would take place their motivation in identifying and selecting a target business, their ability to remain with the company after the consummation of a business combination in identifying and selecting a target business, their ability to remain with the company after the consummation will not be the determining factor in our decision as to whether or not we will proceed with any potential business combination.